Digital Nomad Life in Rio Dulce, Guatemala

 We asked people in Rio Dulce if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Rio Dulce, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid making assumptions about people's economic status or education based on their traditional clothing.
 Many Guatemalans are proud of their Mayan heritage and choose to wear traditional clothing as a symbol of their culture.
 Secondly, refrain from taking photos of locals without their permission.
 This is considered disrespectful and intrusive.
 Thirdly, avoid discussing sensitive topics such as politics, civil war, and indigenous rights unless you are well-informed and the conversation is initiated by a local.
 Fourthly, do not litter or disrespect the environment.
 Guatemala is known for its natural beauty and locals take pride in preserving their environment.
 Lastly, be aware that punctuality is not as strictly observed in Guatemala as it might be in other cultures.
 Being late is not considered as rude, so try not to get frustrated if things don't run exactly on time.
-Remember, it's important to be respectful and considerate of local customs and traditions when visiting any foreign country," remarked one member in Rio Dulce.
+Remember, it's important to be respectful and considerate of local customs and traditions when visiting any foreign country," explained one expat living in Rio Dulce, Guatemala.

 Get Quote